 The increased powers of the governments, on all levels, shifted the dynamics of American society.
 The ingenuity of Americans is not the same as it was a century ago.
 Having at their disposal enormous resources, American politicians lavishly spend them.
 For someone expecting that the government would use its almost endless resources wisely, all the mischief in handling COVID-19 can be frustrating.
 We can see this in Ms. Lowrey’s article.
 We cannot find there her thoughts about how efficient even the best administration can be in redistributing wealth.

 Checking other writings by Ms. Lowrey, I realize that she may dismiss my critique as a voice of Facts Man.
 If Ms. Lowrey and the editors in The Atlantic want to keep their current one-sided propaganda-style political writing, I understand; it is the ongoing standard in media now.
 But it is sad as it is the cause of all the problems we have.
-But if people at The Atlantic want to engage in the meaningful conversation about the issues we face, we can start it right here, right now.
+But if people at The Atlantic want to engage in a meaningful conversation about the issues we face, we can start it right here, right now.
 They will not need to attack an abstract Facts Man.
 They can have the man criticizing their point of view, and they can tell readers why he is wrong.
 Then, let readers decide.
 What is wrong with this concept?

 A version of this text was originally published by Data Driven Investor